opensearch-project/documentation-website/_search-plugins/collapse-search.md

 # Collapse search results

 The collapse parameter in OpenSearch enables you to group search results by a particular field value, returning only the top document within each group.
-This feature is especially beneficial for reducing redundancy and enhancing performance when handling large datasets.
-By grouping these documents, you can streamline the search results and focus on unique entries, avoiding duplicates.
+This feature is useful for reducing redundancy in search results by eliminating duplicates.

 ### Example of collapsing search results